 Standard retail contracts

 The basic type of energy contract available to all Queensland energy customers.
 If you have not actively negotiated a contract with a retailer you are most likely on a standard retail contract.
 Everyone has the right to be supplied on a standard retail contract and you are under no obligation to sign a market contract.
 Customers who are in a standard retail contract are on the Queensland Government's regulated electricity price.
-The terms and conditions of standard electricity customer contracts are set out in the Electricity Industry Code and cannot be altered by retailers.
-Standard gas retail contracts must also comply with terms and conditions set out in the Gas Industry Code.
+The terms and conditions of standard electricity and gas customer contracts are set out in the National Energy Retail Rules and cannot be altered by retailers.

 An agreement between you and your energy retailer.
 These types of contracts vary from the regulated terms and conditions of a standard retail contract.
 They outline all the terms and conditions you have negotiated, including things like price, service standards, fees and charges, billing and payment arrangements and penalties for early termination/cancellation.
 Your retailer must give you a Customer Charter that clearly outlines the minimum terms and conditions of your contract.
 While all Queensland customers are entitled to enter a market contract with a retailer of their choice, it is up to the energy retailers to decide which customers they will offer their market contracts to.
 You can always shop around to see if an energy retailer wants your business.

 Read our brochure about Energy and water fees and charges.

 When shopping around for an energy contract, you can ask retailers to make you an obligation-free offer.
 It's important to read all offers carefully and make sure you are comparing like for like.

 There are a number of separate elements that can be included in electricity pricing, such as the price for electricity used, network charges and service charges.
 If you are comparing prices, make sure you check what has been included and what is excluded from your offer.